chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-tiles/minigames/danger-zone.md

 The tile consists of 6 chambers.

 At the beginning of each round, the participating players' marbles are distributed evenly between the chambers.
-For 20 seconds, the players gain the ability to pull other players' marbles to their marble by typing [`!pull @username`][pull-command].
-It is possible to be pulled by several marbles at once.
+For 20 seconds, the players gain the ability to pull other players' marbles to their marble by `@mention` them.
+It is possible for a marble to be pulled by several other marbles at once.

 When the timer is up, the pulls are executed for 4 seconds.
-Marbles in the green chamber are safe.
-Marbles in the red chamber are eliminated.
+Marbles in the green chamber are safe and Marbles in the red chamber are eliminated.
 In the remaining chambers, a needle is spinned.
 If it points at the red area, the marbles are eliminated, otherwise they are safe.
+Every marble that survives a round will earn points and the reward gets doubled for the next round.

 When there are no marbles or one marble left, or after 3 rounds, the game ends and the players are ranked by their elimination order.
 The longest surviving player wins.
 It is possible for several players to get the same rank.